Seth0713/games-in-python/README.md

-### Create little games for learn the language Python.
-You can propose games or contribuate at the games already in the list of developement.
-The games can be in command line or in grafiphical interface.
+### Create little games to learn the Python language.
+You can propose games or already contribute at the games in the list of developement.
+The games can be in command line or with a graphical interface.

 ### List of games :
 - Battleship